Device-independent quantum key distribution from computational assumptions: Discussion

-One conceptually interesting aspect of the setting that we consider in this work is that while it relies on a computational assumption, the resulting key is information-theoretically secure, just as in the standard DIQKD setting.
+One conceptually interesting aspect of the setting in \cref{fig:setting_comp} is that while it relies on a computational assumption, the resulting key is information-theoretically secure, just as in the standard DIQKD setting.
 This means that even if the computational assumption is broken in the future, encrypted messages remain private, in contrast to classical public-key cryptography.
 This ``lifting'' of a computational assumption to an information-theoretic guarantee appears to be a uniquely quantum capability~\cite{randomness}.

 As noted in \cite{randomness}, the root of this ``quantum advantage'' lies in the interactive nature of the protocol and the incompatibility of different quantum measurements.
 On a high level, the combination of interactivity and incompatibility allows the device to correctly answer any \emph{one} of two questions (corresponding to the two challenge types in \cref{protocol:comp_qkd}), but never both simultaneously.
 In contrast, a classical device that is able to answer any one of two questions is also able to answer both at the same time.\footnote{In cryptography, a common way to state this is that a classical device can be ``rewound'': this means that it can first be used to answer the first question, then reset to its state before answering the first question, and subsequently be used to also answer the second question.
 In the quantum case, if answering the first question requires a measurement, then the fact that a measurement is destructive prevents us from resetting the device to its previous state~\cite{graafrewinding}.}